 Rice University - Houston, Texas

 For full list of participating divisions, details on how to register, and more, visit GCURS online.
 View the flyer.
-The application deadline is October 7.
 Accommodations are provided to accepted participants traveling to Houston from outside the area, and limited travel awards are available.

 NCRC is a large-scale, multidisciplinary forum held annually at Harvard University, where the most accomplished undergraduate students from across the United States and internationally convene each year to share their research in the humanities, social sciences, and natural sciences.
 The core vision behind our conference is to provide student researchers with the opportunity to hear from the world’s leading authorities in academia, policy, and industry, as well as to foster important exchanges and dialogue between students.
 Last year, after being selected through a competitive application process, over 200 participants from nearly 75 universities across America and abroad attended our conference.
 Through NCRC, we hope to expand the perspective of undergraduate researchers through offering exposure to diverse fields and to facilitate the discourse on collaboration, leadership, and social impact in research that we believe will be invaluable in future pursuits.